 Carrington received the report that Moises was possibly executed.
 He sent some guerrillas back to Manila with a goal of finding–and killing–the traitorous woman who got Moises arrested.
-As for the Gonzales family, the U.S. military granted pension to their mother after the war.
-This was for their role in the rescue of an American serviceman as attested by several evidence, one of which was the lighter given by Carrington himself.
+As for the Gonzales family, the U.S. military granted a pension to their mother after the war.
+This was for their role in the rescue of an American serviceman as attested by several pieces of evidence, one of which was the lighter given by Carrington himself.

 65 years later, the same lighter also led to what turned out to be the last bittersweet reunion between the WWII veteran and his young hero.